Understanding flexible voting pilots

 The flexible voting pilots are taking place in Tunbridge Wells, Cambridge, Milton Keynes, and North Hertfordshire.
 These locations were selected to represent various demographic and electoral contexts across rural and urban areas.

-A voting hub is open in:
+A voting hub will open in:

-Milton Keynes: Thursday 7 May, from 7am to 10pm.
+Milton Keynes: Thursday 7 May, 7am to 10pm.

-Early in-person voting hubs will be open in:
+Early in-person voting hubs will open in:

 - Saturday 2 May, 9am to 6pm